casperious/DP_MSQNet/README.md

 2.3.2 Testing

-To test the model on the Animal Behavior dataset, you can runmain.py, either full or split, with the parameter
+To test the model on the Animal Behavior dataset, you can run main.py, either full or split, with the parameter

 ```